“Do you understand that the shower pipe is leaking,” Dawn says to Ray, through the bathroom door. “How can you not be showing any concern?”

 I finish washing Roxie, walk the dogs, feed them, then sweep the sidewalk, then do pushups, situps, then go running.

-“Man, all I know is as far back as I can remember you've always had a girlfriend,” the client says to Jeremy as his hair is cut.“And I've known you since kindergarten.”
+“Man, all I know is as far back as I can remember you've always had a girlfriend,” the client says to Jared as his hair is cut.“And I've known you since kindergarten.”

 “And how come you would come home with stories about Grace and John going to the Golden Corral buffet when you already knew they had broken up?”
 Dawn asks.